endurabyte/nreq/README.md

 - Define natural language descriptions of your software artifacts, right in the code.
   - Example software artifacts: features, bugs, design decisions, tech debt, requirements, risks, preconditions, postconditions.
-- Use code navigation e.g. `Go To Definition/Implementation`, `Find All References` to navigate software artifacts.
+- Use code navigation e.g. `Go To Definition/Implementation`, `Find All References` to navigate artifacts.
+- Verify with unit tests that requirements are met and risks are mitigated
+- Export artifacts to markdown
-- No runtime overhead.
+- No runtime overhead

 ## Example